Which means of transport to use au Portugal?

 In Covilhã in the Serra d'Estrela or in Coimbra for example (and in other cities and villages) there are free elevators to reach the upper and lower city instead of having to climb on foot.

-Tourist traps Portugal
+Tourist traps Tourist traps au Portugal

-If you rent a car, several precautions should be taken in the options offered to you: do not accept to return the car with empty fuel, they will charge you a full tank of fuel more expensive than at the station, regardless of the level of the gauge; prefer to fill up the tank yourself and return the vehicle with the same level of fuel as at the reception!
-For the tolls, take the electronic box (1,85 €/day, 18,50 € maximum for a longer rental) in order not to find yourself with a heavy bill at the end of the rental for unpaid tolls.
-You will pay the amount due when you return the vehicle.
+If you're renting a car, it's a good idea to take a few precautions when choosing the options you'll be offered: don't accept to return the car with empty fuel, as they'll charge you more for a full tank than at the station, whatever the level of the gauge; prefer to fill up the tank yourself and return the vehicle with the same level of fuel as at reception!
+When it comes to tolls, take the electronic box so you don't end up with a hefty bill at the end of the rental period for unpaid tolls.
+You can pay the amount due when you return the vehicle.